joao-vta/joao-vta/README.md

 ## About me
 I'm a computer science student at the University of São Paulo.
 I'm interested in cyber security, web development and machine learning.

+## What am i up to?
-Currently an Undergraduate Research Assistant developing a causal inference library in python.
+* Currently an Undergraduate Research Assistant working together with the [FEBRACE](https://febrace.org.br/) analytics team
+* Developing a causal inference library in python.

 <div align="center">
   <a href="https://github.com/joao-vta">